10 Bad Cleaning Habits You Need to Break

 Relying on Bleach

-Bleach has been the main cleaning solutions for decades but the reality is it isn’t as good a cleaner as we once thought.
+Bleach has been the main cleaning solution for decades but the reality is it isn’t as good a cleaner as we once thought.
 Moreover, bleach is intensely harsh and can cause damage to the house.
 So it’s good for you to skip the bleach next time you clean your house.
 There are many DIY cleaning solutions that are guaranteed to get the job done without harming you or your environmental buzz.

 Storing Cleaning Products Incorrectly